The Way of Being | A Journey—Topic Essay: Templates for Realization

 condition and aim of living.
 It may include afterlife, eternal destiny,

 For The Way of Being

 Some elements of the traditional and modern ways are embedded in the templates.
-Readers may supplement the templates according to inclination and temperament—which is encouraged to be subject to reason.
+These may be supplemented according to inclination and temperament—which is encouraged to be cultivated from experience, in imagination, and subject to reason.

-While the traditional and modern ways have value, for The Way they are seen as supplements to be regarded as experimental.
+While the traditional and modern ways have value, for The Way they are seen as supplements to be regarded as experimental and subject to reinterpretation, redefinition, and enhancement.
 Perfection in this world according to the traditional-modern ways or individual internal criteria are valuable but it is always essential, in terms of values stemming from the real metaphysics, to keep such experimental notions of perfection in balance with being on a path to the ultimate.